 Non-cash transactions are still unrestricted which include all sort of electronic money transfer, DDs, cheques, and Debit/credit/VISA cards.

 Indeed, the full value of money would be given and new notes of Rs 500 and Rs 2000 will be introduced soon.
 Rs 500 note has a slightly distinct look, as shown in the specimen.
-1000 Rs notes are yet not spoken about, whereas, pink colored Rs 2000 note’s specimen is also out which has ‘The Mangalyaan’ picture on its back.
+1000 Rs notes are yet not spoken about, whereas, pink coloured Rs 2000 note’s specimen is also out which has ‘The Mangalyaan’ picture on its back.

 Now I guess, the cash related queries are answered.
 Any further questions can be asked in comments.